skullanbones/mpeg2ts/README.md

 ```

 ## Requirements / example usage
 C++11 is the minimal requirement.
-The library is written as platform independent code and tested on Mac OS X, Ubuntu 16.04/18.04, Windows 10.
+The library is written as platform independent code and tested on Mac OS X (Sierra), Ubuntu 16.04/18.04, Windows 10.

 ## SW Architecture
 There are 2 sets of APIs, the core API called mpeg2ts under the same namespace and a utility API to facilitate the usage of the API for more convinient usage (namespace tsutil).
 These are the APIs: